BEFORE

 relatively self-centered, or at least family-centered, human being who is

-“self-fulfilled” by successes in romantic relationships, procreation, career,
+“self-fulfilled” by successes in career,

 sports, etc., is the human being who lives a physical life that is maximized?
 I